 First stop, Libby Flats observation point.
 Get out, walk around with that wildflower book, but remember to identify from the sidewalk.
 This is fragile soil and those tidy clusters of pink Moss Campion and bright blue Forget-Me-Not are barely eking out a living up here.
 They don’t need your boot to crush their dreams!
 Hike up to the “castle” and identify the 360-degree panorama of peaks.
 Who knew that looking south reveals Colorado’s Rocky Mountain National Park?

 Next stop Mirror Lake.
 Take some time to walk around and admire Medicine Bow Peak before leaving for Encampment and the Sierra Madres to the west.
-Remember to stop at the west side Ranger Station for advice on campgrounds.
+Remember to stop at the west side of Ranger Station for advice on campgrounds.

 During lunchtime, set up camp at Lost Creek Campground just off Highway 70.
-There’s a beautiful little meadow complete with a picnic table to lay out bologna from Ulrich Meat Market back in Pella, Iowa, crackers, baby dill pickles, and homemade mustard ( ¼ c dry mustard, ¼ c water, ¼ c white vinegar, ½ c sugar, 1 egg – mix in saucepan, whisk and simmer until thick.
+There’s a beautiful little meadow complete with a picnic table to layout bologna from Ulrich Meat Market back in Pella, Iowa, crackers, baby dill pickles, and homemade mustard ( ¼ c dry mustard, ¼ c water, ¼ c white vinegar, ½ c sugar, 1 egg – mix in a saucepan, whisk and simmer until thick.
 Refrigerate).
 Pack your daypack while you are eating because the Continental Divide Trail passes through not far from camp and there is plenty of daylight left to get some good hiking with some great views, complete with more Avalanche Lilies!